lguangyu/eqmb/README.md

 ### Power

-This device is powered by a single 16340 lithium battern that can be recharged from micro-USB.
+This device is powered by a single 16340 lithium battery that can be recharged from micro-USB.
 There is a power switch on the bottom side of the device.

 ### Rage-Button

 When pressed, the top button sends a <kbd>?</kbd> character to the host computer.
-Following-up presses within 750ms of the preceding one will send more <kbd>?</kbd>s, up to 6 in a single press.
+Follow-up presses within 750ms of the preceding one will send more <kbd>?</kbd>s, up to 6 in a single press.
 This feature is called "rage streak".

 ### Bluetooth (BT) Control Button

-When the BT control button is pushed, the device will enter BT pairing mode for accepting new devices, as indicated by a flashing blue LED.
+When the BT control button is pushed, the device will enter BT pairing mode (with blue LED flashing) for accepting new device pairings.
 A second push will exit the pairing mode.

 Releasing the BT control button after holding it for over 3sec will trigger a hard reset of the device, deleting all paired devices.